The Philosophy of Composition: "The Raven"

 In the essay, Poe traces the logical progression of his creation of "The Raven" as an attempt to compose "a poem that should suit at once the popular and the critical taste."
 He claims that he considered every aspect of the poem.
 For example, he purposely set the poem on a tempestuous evening, causing the raven to seek shelter.
 He purposefully chose a pallid bust to contrast with the dark plume of the bird.
 The bust was of Pallas in order to evoke the notion of scholar, to match with the presumed student narrator poring over his "volume[s] of forgotten lore."
 No aspect of the poem was an accident, he claims, but is based on total control by the author.

 Even the term "Nevermore," he says, is based on logic following the "unity of effect."
 The sounds in the vowels in particular, he writes, have more meaning than the definition of the word itself.
 He had previously used words like "Lenore" for the same effect.

-The raven itself, Poe says, is meant to symbolize Mournful and Never-ending Remembrance.
+The raven itself, Poe says, is meant to become symbolic by the end of the poem.
+As he wrote, "The reader begins now to regard the Raven as emblematical—but it is not until the very last line of the very last stanza, that the intention of making him emblematical of Mournful and Never-ending Remembrance is permitted directly to be seen."
 This may imply an autobiographical significance to the poem, alluding to the many people in Poe's life who had died.